Hawaiian Kingdom: Overthrow

 USS Boston's landing force on duty at the Arlington Hotel, Honolulu, at the time of the overthrow, January 1893.

 In 1893, local businessmen and politicians, composed of six non-native Hawaiian Kingdom subjects, five American nationals, one British national, and one German national, all of whom were living in Hawaiʻi, formed the Committee of Safety and overthrew the regime and took over the government.

 Historians suggest that businessmen were in favor of overthrow and annexation to the U.S. in order to benefit from more favorable trade conditions.

 United States Government Minister John L. Stevens summoned a company of uniformed U.S. Marines from the and two companies of U.S. sailors to Honolulu to take up positions at the U.S. Legation, Consulate and Arion Hall on the afternoon of January 16, 1893.
 This deployment was at the request of the Committee of Safety, which claimed an "imminent threat to American lives and property."
 Stevens was accused of ordering the landing on his own authority and inappropriately using his discretion.
 Historian William Russ concluded that "the injunction to prevent fighting of any kind made it impossible for the monarchy to protect itself."

 On July 17, 1893, Sanford B. Dole and his committee took control of the government and declared itself the Provisional Government of Hawaii "to rule until annexation by the United States".
-The Provisional Government was reorganized as the Republic of Hawaii in 1894; Dole served as president of both.
+Dole served as president.
 The committee and members of the former government both lobbied in Washington, D.C. for their respective positions.

 President Grover Cleveland considered the overthrow to have been an illegal act of war; he refused to consider annexation and initially worked to restore the queen to her throne.
 Between December 14, 1893, and January 11, 1894, a standoff known as the Black Week occurred between the United States, the Empire of Japan and the United Kingdom against the Provisional Government to pressure them into returning the Queen.
 This incident drove home the message that President Cleveland wanted Queen Liliʻuokalani's return to power.
 On July 4, 1894, the Republic of Hawaii was requested to wait for the end of President Cleveland's second term.
-While lobbying continued during 1894, the royalist faction amassed an army 600 strong led by former Captain of the Guard Samuel Nowlein.
-In 1895 they attempted the 1895 Wilcox rebellion.
-Liliʻuokalani was arrested when a weapons cache was found on the palace grounds.
-She was tried by a military tribunal of the Republic, convicted of knowledge of treason, and placed under permanent house arrest.